theYeeti/pact-lang.org/docs/beginner/pact-language-basics.md

 Welcome to this tutorial on the Pact Language Basics!

-In this tutorial you'll learn some fundamental ideas needed started with Pact.
+In this tutorial you'll learn some fundamental concepts you need to get started with Pact.
 You’ll review some of the built-in functions Pact provides, review the language syntax, and write a few functions for yourself.

 **Topics covered in this tutorial**